Australia’s Disability Strategy Advisory Council

 The Advisory Council provides its advice to all levels of government including the Australian, state, territory and local governments.
 This is because all governments signed up to ADS and are involved in the implementation.

 The Advisory Council has a direct connection to disability ministers, with the Council Chair to attend disability ministers meeting twice a year.
+At each meeting, the Chair provides advice to disability ministers.

 Advisory Council documents